History & Political Science - Career Choices

 - Criminal Justice Degree, College, and Career Blog: http://criminaljusticeonlineblog.com/criminal-justice-careers/

-A history major opens up a variety of career options – completing one's degree can lead to a rewarding career in teaching at all levels of instruction, from primary and secondary education to tenured professorship at a major university.
+A history major opens up a variety of career options to include teaching at all levels of instruction, from primary and secondary education to tenured professorship at a major university.
 Pre-Law and Pre-Medicine majors are often encouraged to adopt history as a minor, and both law and medical schools respond favorably to applicants who show a solid grounding in these and other social sciences.

-But outside the ranks of teaching, history majors can find a number of jobs in government employment – virtually every Federal agency of any size has a historical section, as do all branches of the Armed Services.
-History majors are also attractive as potential recruits into the ranks of the Foreign Service and other government agencies, due largely to their solid grounding in liberal arts and wide knowledge of other cultures.
-Similar opportunities exist at the level of state and local government.
+Outside the ranks of teaching, history majors can find a number of jobs in government employment – virtually every Federal agency of any size has a historical section, as do all branches of the Armed Services, Foreign Service and other government agencies on the state and local levels.
 In the business world, history majors, with their writing skills and talent for analysis, have a competitive edge in hiring decisions.
-Journalism is also a time-tested option for history graduates, as is the publishing industry.

 - Careers For Students of History:http://www.historians.org/pubs/careers/Introduction.htm

-Political Science has traditionally been regarded as the major of choice for those seeking a career in the legal profession.
-It also serves as a superb training ground for those interested in journalism, and is the gateway of choice to prepare one for a position in federal or state government.
-Those with a yen to run for public office find political science a helpful preparation, as do those aspiring to enter the world of federal or local law enforcement.
+Political Science has traditionally been regarded as the major of choice for those seeking a public office or job in the legal profession.
+It also serves as a superb training ground for those interested in journalism, and is the gateway of choice to prepare one for a position in federal or state government or law enforcement.
 Teaching is an option as well, with possibilities for employment at all levels from primary and secondary education to university and graduate school.

 - American Political Science Association: What is Political Science? http://apsanet.org/content_9181.cfm?navID=727